Structured Data Guide

 Frequently asked questions

 Product schema markup is structured data — added to a web page as JSON-LD — that tells Google about the product on that page.
-It enables rich results in Google Search, including star ratings, pricing, availability, and Shopping panel appearances.
+It enables different Google features depending on which properties you include: star ratings and pricing in organic search (Product Snippets), Shopping panel appearances and price drop alerts (Merchant Listings), and colour swatches in Google Shopping (ProductGroup for variants).

 Yes.
-A merchant product page can qualify for both.
-Adding the required properties for Merchant Listings also makes the page eligible for Product Snippets.
-Google recommends providing as much product information as possible to maximise eligibility across different surfaces.
+A merchant product page can qualify for both simultaneously.
+Product Snippet and Merchant Listing are Google's names for the features each page is eligible for, not separate schema types.
+Implement the properties required for both and Google will assess eligibility for each feature independently.
+Google recommends providing as much product information as possible to maximise reach across surfaces.

 Generate valid Product schema in seconds